 Jim Cobb: Elbows, knees, improvised weapons from my surroundings.

-Give your best advice to our readers on how to get out alive.
+Give your best advice to our readers on how to get out of a riot alive.

 Jim Cobb: Stay calm, use your head, pay attention to what’s going on around you and act accordingly.